Edward Sorel: Career

 Sorel was a co-founder of Push Pin Studios with Milton Glaser, Seymour Chwast, and Reynold Ruffins in 1953.

 In 1956 Sorel went freelance.
-His first published illustration was A War for Civilization was sold to the satirical magazine The Realist; in 1961.
+His first published illustration was A War for Civilization, which he sold to the satirical magazine The Realist; in 1961.
 He then sold the magazine a cartoon satirizing the glamor of the Kennedy family, an early example of his parody movie posters.
 Victor Navasky appointed him art director for the satirical magazine Monocle in 1963.
-In the later 1960s he produced full-color satirical bestiaries for the left-wing Ramparts, and a series called "Sorel's Unfamiliar Quotations" for The Atlantic.
+In the later 1960s he produced full-color satirical bestiaries for the left-wing journal Ramparts, and a series called "Sorel's Unfamiliar Quotations" for The Atlantic.
 A profile of Sorel in Time 15 October 1968 was instrumental in selling "Sorel's News Service" by King Features to 44 syndicated newspapers for 14 months from later 1969 through 1970.
 Clay Felker founded New York magazine in the late 1960s and Glaser hired Sorel as its art director in the late 1970s.

 Sorel also contributed covers and features to early issues of National Lampoon.
 When Felker bought the Village Voice in 1974 Sorel was given a weekly spot there, which lasted for most of the 1970s.
 By the mid-1980s Sorel moved to The Nation, now edited by his old colleague Navasky, and to which he contributed for the next decade.
 Sorel joined The New Yorker in late 1992 contributing a cover to the first issue edited by new editor Tina Brown.
 He has contributed many illustrations, features, and 44 covers to The New Yorker.

 He has contributed many features to Vanity Fair.
 His art has also appeared on the covers of Harper's Magazine, Fortune, Forbes, Esquire, Time, American Heritage, Atlantic Monthly.
 Sorel also had a lengthy association with Penthouse, often lavishly reworking earlier drawings and ideas from his work for The Village Voice and The Nation.

 In 2007 he completed the celebrated mural for the Waverly Inn in New York's Greenwich Village, which was published as a book, The Mural at the Waverly Inn in 2008.
 In 2009 he completed the mural for the redesigned Monkey Bar Restaurant in New York City.

 As a writer, Sorel has reviewed books and exhibitions of fellow cartoonists and illustrators for such publications as The New York Times, The New York Observer, and American Heritage magazine.

 In February 2010 he was named to the Freedom From Religion Foundation's Honorary Board of distinguished achievers.

 In 2016, Sorel published "Mary Astor's Purple Diary," which was received with praise.
-In late December 2016, Sorel received rave book review by Woody Allen.
+In late December 2016, Sorel received a rave book review by Woody Allen.